natashaclerkin/fiid-memory-game-MS2/README.md

 - Correct card match sound effect - [from Freesound.org](https://freesound.org/people/ertfelda/sounds/243701/)
 - Victory sound effect - [from Freesound.org](https://freesound.org/people/unadamlar/sounds/341985/)
 - Gameover sound effect - [from Freesound.org](https://mixkit.co/free-sound-effects/game-over/)

 ### Acknowledgements

 I took inspiration from the following sources however I did implement my own custom code with each snippet also:

+- I undertook alot of research into JavaScript game development through reading material and watching tutorials from [Portexe](https://portexe.com/), [Code Resources](https://www.ci-resources.online/), [Scotch.io](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript), [Dribbble](https://dribbble.com/tags/memory_game), [Wes Bos](https://courses.wesbos.com), [Watch and Code](https://watchandcode.com/courses), [Dev.to](https://dev.to/fakorededamilola/create-a-memory-game-with-js-1l9j).
+- I practiced JS and the research material on https://bost.ocks.org/mike/shuffle/ and [CodePen](https://codepen.io/).
+- Bootstrap was used for the [Navbar](https://getbootstrap.com/docs/4.4/components/navbar/) and the [Loading Spinner](https://getbootstrap.com/docs/4.4/components/spinners/) and overall responsive behavior between devices.
+- I found inspiration in a tutorial from [Portexe](https://portexe.com/) to make the cards become interactive and dance when matched correctly.
+- I implemented the [Fisher–Yates Shuffle](https://bost.ocks.org/mike/shuffle/) in my game to randomize the card shuffle.
-- 'Try your luck' & 'Try Again' buttons - [Glowing Button Animation](https://www.w3docs.com/snippets/css/how-to-create-flashing-glowing-button-using-animation-in-css3.html)
+- I came across this [Glowing Button Animation](https://www.w3docs.com/snippets/css/how-to-create-flashing-glowing-button-using-animation-in-css3.html) when I was searching for inspiration for enticing 'Try your luck' & 'Try Again' buttons.
--
+- During development I found solutions to smaller coding queries in Stack Overflow as well as when I had difficulties with the [Modal Positioning](https://stackoverflow.com/questions/33184157/bootstrap-modal-height-as-per-window-height) and [Preventing the win modal from disappearing when clicking outside](https://stackoverflow.com/questions/16152073/prevent-bootstrap-modal-from-disappearing-when-clicking-outside-or-pressing-esca)

-I would like to thank my mentor Guido Cecilio for his guidance and overall support throughout the project.
+I would like to thank my mentor Guido Cecilio for his support in helping me to understand JavaScript and guidance throughout the project.

 Last but certainly not least, I'd like to thank the amazing Fiid for their use of content, imagery and real-life business concept for the project.
 I am a happy customer and was only too excited to use them and their yummy pouches as the source material for my project!